Solidarity to achieve stability: Preliminaries

-\cite{farrell1988partnerships} introduce the \emph{\textbf{common ranking property}} for preferences profiles.
-This property states that there is a common ranking of all coalitions that agrees with agents’ preferences.\footnote{Formally, a coalition formation problem satisfies the common ranking property if there is an ordering $\succsim$ over $2^{N}\setminus\{\emptyset\}$ such that for each $i\in N$ and each $C,C'\subseteq N$ with $i\in C\cap C'$, $C\succsim_{i}C'\Leftrightarrow C\succsim C'$.} Indeed, when all coalitions are feasible, the common ranking property coincides with pairwise alignment (see Footnote 6 in \cite{pycia2012stability} for more details).
+The \textbf{common ranking property}, introduced by \cite{farrell1988partnerships}, states that there is a common ranking of all coalitions that agrees with agents' preferences.
+Formally, a coalition formation problem satisfies the common ranking property if there is an ordering $\succsim$ over $2^{N}$ such that for each $i\in N$ and each pair $C,C'\subseteq N$ with $i\in C\cap C'$, $C\succsim_{i}C'\Leftrightarrow C\succsim C'$.
+Note that the common ranking property precludes the formation of rings.
+In addition, when all coalitions are feasible, the common ranking property coincides with pairwise alignment (see Footnote 6 in \cite{pycia2012stability} for more details).

-A weakening of the \textit{pairwise alignment} property, introduced by \cite{gallo2018rationing}, requires that if one agent in the intersection of two coalitions ranks them in one way, no other agent in the intersection ranks them in the opposite way.
+A weakening of the pairwise alignment property, introduced by \cite{gallo2018rationing}, requires that if one agent in the intersection of two coalitions ranks them in one way, no other agent in the intersection ranks them in the opposite way.